 - 1. Any clothing that is obscene, provocative, vulgar or disruptive will not be allowed.
-Clothing with sexual implications and/or profanity falls into these categories. - 2.
+Clothing that has sexual implications and/or profanity falls into these categories. - 2.
 Garments that expose one's midriff are not acceptable. - 3.
-Students shall not wear halter tops, garments with spaghetti straps or strapless garments. - 4.
+Students shall not wear halter-tops, garments with spaghetti straps or strapless garments. - 4.
 Tank tops or sleeveless garments must have a 2-inch strap extending across the shoulder. - 5.
-Students shall not wear any clothing that promotes alcohol use, drug use, violence, or gang affiliation. (bandanas) - 6.
+Students shall not wear any clothing that promotes alcohol, drug use, violence, or gang affiliation. (bandanas). - 6.
 Shorts must have a minimum of a 3-inch inseam. - 7.
-Skirts must extend to the finger tips. - 8.
-Hats and headgear are permitted outside the school buildings, shop areas, the students lounge and hallways.
-For identification purposes, no hoods are allowed on heads. - 9.
-Due to State Health Regulations, shoes must be worn on campus and in the buildings at all times.

-- 10. Metal chains, spiked collars, etc. that could be a safety hazard or used as a weapon are prohibited. - 11.
-Pants will be worn above the hip bone.
-(No sagging) - 12.
+Skirts must extend to the fingertips. - 8.
+Hats & headgear are permitted outside the school buildings, shop areas, the student lounge and hallways.
+For identification purposes no hoods are allowed on heads. - 9.
+Due to State Health Regulations, shoes must be worn on campus and in the building at all times. - 10.
+Metal chains, spiked collars, etc. that could be a safety hazard or used as a weapon are prohibited. - 11.
+Pants will be worn above the hipbone.
+(No Sagging). - 12.
 No undergarments should be visible. - 13.
-No holes in pants/shorts above the knee that shows skin. - 14.
 Detentions will be given for dress-code violations.